kuldeeprishi/edx-platform/docs/en_us/course_authors/source/course_student.rst

 Course authors should follow the policies established by their organizations and comply with the legal requirements of their locales to prevent public distribution or misuse of this information.

-**Question**: I just made this statement up.
-What guidance can/should we give, for immediate publication and in the future?
+.. **Question**: I just made this statement up.
+What guidance can/should we give, for immediate publication and in the future? (sent to Tena and Jennifer Adams 31 Jan 14)

 .. _Accessing_student_data: